 3. Deselect the necessary users and update the selection by clicking Save.

-4. Go back and do the same for Exchange, SharePoint, and Teams (as applicable) until the users are removed from all backup sets that they were included in.
+4. Go back and do the same for Exchange, SharePoint, and Teams (as applicable) until the users are removed from all backup sets they were included in.

 To remove an entire backup set: